-Here are 12 natural remedies to combat insomnia:
+Here are 12 natural insomnia remedies to help you sleep:

-As you may know, valerian is one of the most common remedies for sleep disorders, thanks to its sedative and muscle-relaxing properties.
+As you may know, valerian is one of the most common insomnia remedies, thanks to its sedative and muscle-relaxing properties.
 Valerian induces relaxation to promote deep sleep, and studies have shown it may even improve the overall quality of sleep.

 - Mix 1 teaspoon of dried valerian root into a cup of hot water.